temyers/cucumber-jvm-parallel-plugin/readme.md

     * Run `mvn clean install -Prun-its` to run the integration tests.
 * Implement the feature
 * When all tests are passing, submit a pull request.
-* Follow the [Google Style Guide](https://github.com/google/styleguide).
+* Coding standards, based on the [Google Style Guide](https://github.com/google/styleguide) are enforced using Checkstyle.
 Formatters for Eclipse and IntelliJ are provided in the `doc/style` folder

 Once the pull request has been merged, a new release will be performed as soon as practicable.